Navigating End-of-Life Conversations with Confidence

 Workshop Facilitator

-Adib is an actor, writer, director, educator, and NAC scholar with a MA in Arts Pedagogy and Practice from Goldsmiths, University of London.
+Adib is an actor, writer, director, educator, and NAC scholar with a MA in Arts Pedagogy and Practice (Distinction) from Goldsmiths, University of London.
 He is currently an Associate Artist with Checkpoint Theatre.

 Michael Cheng